CEOsys/cpg-on-ebm-on-fhir/input/includes/categories-population.md

 ### Categories
-The following categories are used to describe the population of the patients in the [Eligibility Criteria resources][Eligibility Criteria] ([Recommendation Eligibility Criteria][Recommendation Eligibility Criteria], [Study Eligibility Criteria][Study Eligibility Criteria]).
+The following categories are used to describe the population of the patients in the [Eligibility Criteria resources][SD:Eligibility Criteria] ([Recommendation Eligibility Criteria][SD:Recommendation Eligibility Criteria], [Study Eligibility Criteria][SD:Study Eligibility Criteria]).

 The categories are defined as slices of the `characteristic` element in the respective resource.